vrnetlab/vrnetlab/README.md

 mapped to the virtual serial device (use telnet).
 All the NICs of the virtual routers are exposed via TCP ports in the range 10001-10099.

+Use `docker rm -f vr1` to stop and remote a virtual router.

 There are some handy shell functions in vrnetlab.sh that provides shorthands for connecting to ssh and console.